Louis Paul Boon: Chapel Road

 In 1953 he published the work that now stands as his greatest masterpiece, Chapel Road (De Kapellekensbaan, translated by Adrienne Dixon), which he began to write as early as 1943.
 Its dazzling construction combines several narrative threads, including an almost postmodern one where the writer and his friends discuss how the story should develop further.
 Another one is an extensive reworking of the most classic medieval work in the Dutch language, the twelfth-century story of Reynard the fox.
 There are several references to Chapel Road in Boon's lengthy 1956 novel Zomer te Ter-muren (Summer in Termuren), which picks up where the earlier novel left off.

 Legacy

 Boon's literary legacy is a versatile, ranging from journalistic pieces on Belgian politics and society to erotic novelas.
 In historical novels such as De Bende van Jan de Lichte, De zoon van Jan de Lichte, De Zwarte Hand, and Daens, he depicted the oppression of the working class in 18th century Flanders; in his controversial Geuzenboek, he wrote about the Spanish domination of the Low Countries in the 16th century.
 Nearly all of Boon's work was infused by his profound commitment to socialism; in experimental, modernistic works such as Vergeten straat, Boon projected an ideal society but at the same time shared his doubts as to whether human nature could achieve utopia.

+Two awards have been named after him: the Louis Paul Boonprijs for Arts and the literary award De Boon.